redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/codesys/3.1-accessing-data-from-plc/README.md

 Head over to the argoCD application and hit sync to get the service deployed into our workspace.

 ## Step 3 - Investigate the service
-We now have a static reference point which we can use
+We now have a static reference point which we can use for accessing our PLC, we can retrieve the path and IP address for accessing our data from the PLC pod.
+One of the important aspects here is that a lot of industrial protocols require the IP address rather than a DNS resolvable name.